The Beginner’s Guide to Email Design With Examples

 4. Buttons

-• Rounded or square edges?
+• Should the CTA have rounded or square edges?

-Primary CTA buttons
+1. Primary CTA buttons

-Secondary CTA buttons
+2. Secondary CTA buttons

-Any action you want users to take apart from the main action would be considered secondary.
-You must distinguish these CTA from the primary to not divert the user's attention from the major action.
+You must distinguish the secondary CTA from the primary to not divert the user's attention from the primary action.
 You can do this by:

 • Using a different button design

-Primary and secondary CTA examples
+An image showing primary and secondary CTA

 Bulletproof buttons